 If that doesn’t help, try a forced restart

-- On an iPhone 6S or below plus all iPads with home button & iPod Touches, press Home and Power at the same time until you see the Apple logo
+- On an iPhone 6S or below plus all iPads with home button & iPod Touch 6th generation and below, press Home and Power at the same time until you see the Apple logo

 - On an iPad with no home button or an iPhone 8 and above: Press and quickly release the Volume Up button.
 Then press and quickly release the Volume Down button.
 Finally, press and hold the Side/Top button until you see the Apple logo